scottadams/personal-site/README.md

 # personal-site
-Personal site, hosted at scottadams.co
+Placeholder for personal site, hosted at scottadams.co